455291-1 Florida Heartland Regional Trail - Collier County

 The first major work effort is the collection of all available data pertaining to the study corridor including existing and planned infrastructure, existing and future land uses, drainage patterns, and environmental resources.

-Once data collection is completed, the Department develops and evaluates various alignment alternatives, including a ‘No-Build’ alternative.
-The ‘No-Build’ alternative assumes no improvements.
-The environmental impacts, social impacts and costs of these alternatives are quantified and summarized in an evaluation matrix.
+Once data collection is completed, the Department develops and evaluates various alignment concepts.
+The environmental impacts, social impacts and costs of these alignments are quantified and summarized in an evaluation matrix.
+The Department uses the evaluation matrix to assess which alignments are considered feasible for advancement towards design and construction.

 Public Kickoff Meeting or Newsletter